 Policy based NAT/PAT

-Network and Port Address Translation via different criteria like IP protocols, source/destination IP Address, source/destination port
+Network and Port Address Translation based on different criteria like IP protocols, source/destination IP address and port.
+Configurable for incoming and outgoing connections and for each interface.

 Stateful Inspection Firewall